Corpo Truppe Volontarie: Aftermath

 On 1 April 1939, the success of the Nationalists meant that the Italians now had a friendly regime in the western Mediterranean.
-Of the approximately 78,500 men sent to Spain, 2,989 to 3,819 had been killed and about 12,000 (10,629) wounded.
+Of the approximately 78,500 men sent to Spain, 3,819 had been killed and 10,629 wounded.
 Most of the casualties were caused during the Catalan and the Aragonese Offensives, with about 44% of the deaths and 43% of the wounded, and the rest during the Guadalajara, Santander and Levante offensives.
-The Italian military left behind roughly 3,400 machine guns, 1,400 mortars, 1,800 artillery pieces, 6,800 vehicles, 160 tanks, and 760 aircraft.
-However, while the military equipment represented a loss to Italy's war inventory, most of the equipment was outdated.
-The financial cost of the war was larger.
-The cost of the CTV to Italy amounted to between 6 and 8.5 billion lire.
+The Italian military left behind roughly 3,400 machine guns, 1,400 mortars, 1,800 artillery pieces, 6,800 vehicles, 160 tankettes and 760 aircraft.
+However, while the military equipment represented a loss to Italy's war inventory, most of the equipment was obsolete and outdated.
+The financial cost of the CTV and AL to Italy was higher and amounted to between 6 and 8.5 billion lire.
 At 14 to 20 percent of annual expenditure, that represented an immense drain on the Italian economy.
 The high cost of the Spanish expedition further limited Italy's economic output in the period before the Second World War.